Alleged HSBC data thief in extradition hearing in Spain

 "I want to reiterate my disposition to fully cooperate with all my experience, not only with the European judicial authorities but especially with the first people who should be interested - the Swiss authorities and the Luxembourg authorities who are even more opaque," he said, speaking in French through a Spanish interpreter.

+Switzerland's $2 trillion offshore banking sector, built on strict secrecy laws, has come under pressure as governments around the world try to clamp down on tax avoidance in the aftermath of the 2008 financial crisis.

+On Friday the European Union's six biggest countries agreed to cooperate in the fight against tax havens, piling pressure on Austria to follow Luxembourg in ending bank secrecy.
+Tax evasion deprives EU governments of roughly 1 trillion euros ($1.3 trillion) annually.

-Falciani, who worked in HSBC's information technology department, collected the data on account-holders from 2006 to 2008, when HSBC discovered the data leak.
+Falciani, who worked as a computer technician for HSBC, collected the data on account-holders from 2006 to 2008, when HSBC discovered the data leak.
 In 2009 Falciani fled to France while he was under investigation by the bank.

-Falciani told the judges on Monday that he had fully collaborated with French authorities so that they could use the encrypted data to pursue tax evaders.
+Falciani told the judges that he had fully collaborated with French authorities so that they could use the encrypted data to pursue tax evaders.

-HSBC has said that information on 24,000 client accounts was involved, including some 15,000 accounts that were still open at the time of the discovery, while the rest were closed.
+HSBC says information on 24,000 client accounts was involved.
+French officials have said it was more than four times that many.

-Former Spanish tax authorities told the judges that they had used Falciani's data, which they received from France, to pursue hundreds of tax evaders and collect 250,000 euros ($327,100) in past-due levies.
+Former Spanish tax authorities told the judges that they had used Falciani's data, which they received from France, to pursue hundreds of tax evaders.

-Falciani travelled to Spain in July 2012 and was arrested in Barcelona on an international warrant seeking his extradition to Switzerland.
+Falciani travelled to Spain by boat in July 2012 and was arrested in Barcelona on an international warrant seeking his extradition to Switzerland.

 He was held in custody until December, when he was given conditional release pending the extradition proceedings.

-(Additional reporting by Sarah Morris; Editing by Julien Toyer and Jane Baird)
+(Reporting by Emma Pinedo; additional reporting by Sarah Morris; Writing by Fiona Ortiz; editing by Jane Baird)